JetBrains/compose-multiplatform-desktop-template/README.md

 Starting with 2020.3, IntelliJ IDEA comes with the new project wizard that can automatically create a Compose application.

+> **Note**
 > When creating a project, select JDK 11 or later.
 To use the native distribution packaging, select JDK 15 or later.

 <img alt="Create new project 1" src="readme_images/wizard1.png" height="500" />